cybercongress/cyb-archeology/docs/cyb.md

 We believe that transfer of tokens is very basic experience in a web3 thus want to provide embedded in browser wallet app as soon as possible.
 Thus we consider either to develop our own bicycle or partner with some 3d party wallet developer.

-## .dev

-Developers experience is critical for the whole web3 adoption.
-This app helps to develop and publish web3 apps.

 ## .cg

 [Chaingear](https://github.com/cybercongress/chaingear) is an app that help developers create ethereum based CRUD databases.
 We believe it will help developers to adopt web3 easier the same they MySQL helped to site developers in the very beginning of web.

-## .help

-Help is a two way help application.
-Using this app cyb helps agents to use itself.
-Using `.help` agents help Cyb evolve.

-As an open source project we are welcome for contributions.
-Gitcoin is an excellent instrument that we use for delegating tasks for community a processing payments for completed ones.

-We have our vision of how to develop browser and what kind of features develop first.
-But we give an opportunity for community to decide and vote with tokens what kind of browser we need to see in near future.
-Our product [Chaingear](https://github.com/cybercongress/chaingear) is also made for this.

-We use user's feedback to make products better.
-So we provide options for bug reporting and feedback leaving on every page.

-## .settings

-Cyb settings

 ## Saga on privacy and anonymity